 • Flexibility is essential to aid in recovery and keeps the muscles ready each time they are called into play.
 A good overall stretching routine will also help prevent imbalances caused by constantly pulling the same way.

-The Top 3 Archery Stretches
+Three Archery Stretches